the-unrealist/the-unrealist/_posts/2024-03-15-dev-log-02-accessibility.md

 I ended up with a custom `UEngineSubsystem`.
 My subsystem maps each World Context's handle to a runtime collection.
 This means the editor and each PIE session have their own separate runtime state.

-A runtime collection maintains a list of pointers to collections, sorted by priority, for each parameter.
+A runtime collection maintains a list of pointers to collection assets, sorted by priority, for each parameter.

-When a parameter is queried, the collection with the highest priority is returned.
+When a parameter is queried, the collection asset with the highest priority is returned.
 A templated function in the Blueprint function library reads the value directly from the collection.

 ```cpp
 UCLASS(MinimalAPI)